 This post may contain affiliate links.
 Please see my full disclosure policy for details.

 The Pay At Home Parent presents Chhavi Agarwal, a freelance marketing writer, and a blogger at Mrs. Daaku Studio.
 In this guest post, Chhavi shares her tips on how to pitch new freelance writing clients.
-Her newly launched ebook dives into the step-by-step details of pitching freelance clients the right way.
-Get your copy right here.

 Before, we get to the point and discuss how to pitch clients, tell me if any of these situations sound familiar to you.